 I'm sure if you've been making stereoviews that at some point you've heard about the 'stereo window', either cursing it yourself for the close tree branch crossing two edges or hearing someone else declaring a window violation and looking rather smug for spotting it.
 This guide is an introduction to this Stereo Window.

-How to Make Anaglyphs and Stereoviews Using Photoshop
+How to Make Anaglyph and Stereoscopic (3-D) Photos Using Photoshop

 I'm aware that not everyone will be able to use Stereo Photo Maker to make stereoviews, especially some Mac users, so I thought I'd write a tutorial to explain how to align images and turn them into a stereocard which can be printed off - all whilst only using Photoshop.